 Dandelion’s most common use is for liver health.
 This herb is especially amazing for the liver since it not only protects the liver, it also helps rebuild it.
 Dandelion helps stimulate bile flow in the liver, which is an important factor for people trying to regain their health and detox effectively.
 One source that it actually quadruples bile flow!
 Read more on liver healing and gallbladder health.

 Apparently there have been several studies done on dandelion and how it can heal hepatitis in a short amount of time because of the cleansing and healing effects it has on the liver.

 Dandelion is high in vitamin C, potassium, magnesium, phosphorus, beta carotene, and B vitamins.
 Dandelion is especially praised for its potassium content- it is a diuretic, but it doesn’t deplete potassium like other diuretics.

 The most common way to enjoy dandelion is in a tea.
 I personally love Traditional Medicinals.
 I make a giant cup everyday with 2 tea bags and a tablespoon of blackstrap molasses (plus a splash of Grass Milk if I have it!).
 There is also a coffee replacement coffee replacement that is dandelion based.

 Or you can make infusions, tinctures, cordials, or even wine with the loose root.

-My new favorite way to enjoy dandelion is in a decoction.
+Another awesome way to enjoy dandelion is in a decoction.

 Decoctions are made by adding dandelion root (raw or roasted) to boiling water and simmering on low for at least 20 minutes or longer.
 Strain the root out before drinking the liquid.
 I like to add 2 tablespoons of black-strap molasses to the hot liquid, and just enough grass-fed whole milk (or whatever non-dairy milk you might use) to lighten the color a little bit.
 Voila, you have a dandelion latte 🙂